danijar/computer-game/ROADMAP.md

 Roadmap for Graphics Application
 ================================

-Implement data manager or helper to store entities in databases
+x Implement data manager or helper to store entities in databases
-    make use of SQLite for saves
-    use treats or lamdas for conversion between structs and table rows Refactor system managers and helpers
+    x make use of SQLite for saves x use treats or lamdas for conversion between structs and table rows x Refactor system managers and helpers
-    split managers, helpers and types into header and source files split modules into sub projects which generate DLL files move asset functionality from Model module into a manager move file hash function into a filesystem helper Set shader uniforms from within scripts
+    x split managers, helpers and types into header and source files split modules into sub projects which generate DLL files move asset functionality from Model module into a manager x move file hash function into a filesystem helper Set shader uniforms from within scripts
 Improve render pass system
     disable or enable passes while rendering still works by just copying unmodified textures through